 Improving and easing digestion is one benefit that most essential oils share for the body.
 Essential oils such as peppermint oil, oregano oil, rosemary oil, spearmint oil, lemongrass oil and sweet fennel oil help relieve digestive ailments such as constipation, bloating and indigestion.

-Other benefits of essential oil
+List of other benefits of essential oils

 Improving cognitive abilities